Achieving Parenthood through Fertility Treatments

-The fertility experts at SIRM Dallas are here to help lesbian couples and single women build their families with the assistance of fertility treatments.
+The fertility experts at CRE (previously SIRM-Dallas) are here to help lesbian couples and single women build their families with the assistance of fertility treatments.
 Below are the two most common treatments available to lesbian or single women who wish to become parents:

 - Intrauterine Insemination (IUI): On the day of ovulation, the donor sperm will be injected directly into the uterus.
 Ovulation timing can be controlled using fertility medications.